Resources

 Subscribe for updates

-The effectiveness of growth hacking in app marketing is dwindling!
+The effectiveness of growth hacking in-app marketing is dwindling!
+In other words, mobile app retention has been sidelined for too long.

-Over the years, product managers and marketers, like you, have been using this mantra to grow your business: Acquiring more users!
+Over the years, product managers and marketers have been using this mantra to grow your business: Acquiring more users.

 While this mantra may have helped you gain that initial traction for your app business, you may have soon realized that this cannot continue since your user acquisition costs eventually skyrocket, resulting in minimal ROIs.